Recombination Clumping Factor of Physically Defined Intergalactic Medium at the Epoch of Reionization: Full-Box Simulation

 The recombination timescale decreases as reionization proceeds.
 Comparison with the Hubble time (dashed line) indicates that recombination is insignificant in the early phase of reionization, while it becomes important in the later phase.

 The bottom panels of Figure~\ref{fig:unigrid_summary} show the mass-weighted and volume-weighted averages of the neutral fraction of hydrogen.
-They show a similar trend; however, there are differences in the timing of reionization, as we will discuss in Section~\ref{sec:unigrid_discussion}.
+They show a similar trend; however, there are differences in the timing of reionization.
 The mass-weighted neutral fraction converges to $\sim 0.1$, while the volume-weighted neutral fraction converges to $\sim 0$ at $z=5.5$, indicating that dense regions remain neutral, while underdense regions are fully ionized.

-Figure~\ref{fig:clumpingfactor_delta} compares the redshift evolution of clumping factors obtained using different IGM criteria from the \texttt{HM12UVB} run.
-The solid magenta line is the $C_{\rm {rec},\mathcal{F}}$, as defined in Eq.~(\ref{eq:crec}), which is identical to the magenta line in the top left panel of Figure~\ref{fig:unigrid_summary}.
+Figure~\ref{fig:clumpingfactor_delta} compares the redshift evolution of normalized clumping factors obtained using different IGM criteria from the \texttt{HM12UVB} run.
+The solid magenta line is the $C_{\rm {norm},\mathcal{F}}$, as defined in Eq.~(\ref{eq:cnorm}), which is identical to the magenta line in the top right panel of Figure~\ref{fig:unigrid_summary}.
 Instead of using $\mathcal{F}$, one can consider the IGM as the region where the gas overdensity is below a threshold and define the clumping factor as

 where $\theta$ is the Heaviside step function.
 Then, the normalized form becomes